Working for walkable, livable communities in Buffalo and Western New York

 We act as a liaison between various communities and governments throughout our region, helping to promote and mediate conversations about regional planning issues.

-We conduct active, participatory neighborhood walks on how to make a neighborhood more livable, sharing our volunteers’ expertise with local leaders, developers, and average citizens alike.
+We conduct active, participatory neighborhood walks on how to make a neighborhood more livable, sharing our volunteers’ expertise with everyone—local leaders, developers, municipal staff, and citizens alike.

 These collaborative efforts help to build mutual trust and consensus among all community stakeholders.